 Let’s not also forget that it is possible to do work without much “hirap.”
 People can do some things almost effortlessly and easily, but they still turn up results.
 Perhaps it’s because they know how to work smart aside from hard.
 They also understand that work is for accomplishing objectives, not just for “show.”

 4. Ordering people around can be work.
-Some people dispute that this can be true.
-Yes… and no. Because Filipinos, in their quest to get away with abuse, will rationalize that giving orders to others is painful.
-Such Filipinos may complain, it’s so hard to order people around because people won’t follow you and may have excuses.
+Giving orders is not work.
+It is a privilege.
+Some Filipinos will rationalize that giving orders to others can be a pain because others don’t always obey.
+That’s not a reason.
+Giving orders being a pain is just a play with words.
 Yes, perhaps some of the people you may be ordering around also refuse to work.
-But ordering around people isn’t the real work as a manager.
-It’s examining things, doing your legwork to get the facts, processing them in your mind and thinking of solutions.
+But giving orders isn’t real work.
+It’s examining things, doing your legwork to get the facts, processing them in your mind and thinking of solutions that is.
 Ordering people around is less of the work because you’re already delegating the work to others.
-Even if you give orders, you still have to supervise them.
+And if you give orders, you still have to supervise them.

 5. Work is a curse.
 This is probably based in part on misinterpretation of the Genesis story in the Bible.
 After the fall of man, God says in effect, man shall toil by tilling the soil.
 Some might take this to mean, if the fall didn’t happen, people were never meant to work and were supposed to receive manna from heaven.
 Then they just laze and eat away.
 Even in standard Protestant circles, this is disproved as wrong.

 But perhaps even without this, people may come to consider work a curse.
 This is another thing to disprove.
 Work is no curse: it is a reality.
 Get up and pour into the glass to quench your thirst.
 Or build a contraption to bring it to your mouth (at least you worked in doing that).
 Work is a necessary act everyone must do to fulfill basic needs in life.